In this article

 The honest verdict#

-For an operator-led SMB or mid-market team tired of stitching tools together, an agentic platform wins on price and breadth — one bundle, one bill, an agent doing the work.
+For an operator-led SMB or mid-market team tired of stitching tools together, an agentic platform wins on price and breadth, one bundle, one bill, an agent doing the work, the AI savings calculator puts a number on the hours that hands back.
 If email is your whole game, ActiveCampaign or Brevo is the pragmatic pick.
 If you're a large enterprise with a dedicated ops function, HubSpot or Marketo earn their keep.

 Whatever you choose, quantify the switch first.
 Our stack replacement calculator shows what consolidating actually saves, and the marketing ROI calculator tells you whether the spend is paying off once it's running.